fusioncharts/dev_centre_docs/chart-guide/chart-configurations/loading-external-logo.md

 ## Configure the external logo

-To configure the external logo follow the steps given below:
+To configure the external logo the following attributes are used:

 * Set the transparency of the logo using the `logoAlpha` attribute.